GagandeepShubham/cp_love/README.md

 # cp_love
-Interview preparation
+Interview preparation\n
-The questions are taken from the sheet provided by a youtuber named Love Babbar.
-This repository contains the programs which are important for the purpose of placements in product based companies.
+The questions are taken from the sheet provided by a youtuber named Love Babbar.\n This repository contains the programs which are important for the purpose of placements in product based companies.